-Considered to be one of best places to get steak in Tokyo, eating at Kawamura is one of the things to do while in the Japanese city.
+Considered to be one of the best places to get a steak in Tokyo, eating at Kawamura is one of the things to do while in the Japanese city.

 Famed for its excellent Kobe beef, which hails from Tajima beef cattle in Japan, the chef at the restaurant prides himself on serving the highest-quality beef available in the country.

 With fewer than 10 seats available at Kawamura, booking is notoriously difficult, so much so that diners have been known to book their next visit immediately after they’ve eaten at the restaurant.

 [See also: The 20 best restaurants in Tokyo]